LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 It is saying the result of the function with one set of parameters is equal to calling the function with another set of parameters.
-If we put this into a C# function definition, ti would mean the instructions for the function say to *call itself*.
+If we put this into a C# function definition, it would mean the instructions for the function say to *call itself*.
 This is a broadly useful technique called *recursion*, where a function calls *itself* inside its definition.
 We don't expect you to master this